Angeles City Tourist Information

 Angeles City has one of the most active night-time entertainment districts in the country.
 There are approximately seventy five bars concentrated into about five city blocks in Balibago.
 And no, they are not all "girly" bars.
 These establishments range from quiet pubs, to top-of-the-line "Manila style" bars.
 If you are a frustrated singer, there are about forty karaoke's spread throughout Angeles.
 And yes, if you are looking for "girly" bars there are plenty of them in Angeles, but it is a town where you can bring your wife or girlfriend and enjoy the town.

-Sacred Heart has become the local hospital of choice for most EXPATs.
+Medical City on Clark has become the local hospital of choice for most EXPATs.
+Sacred Heart in southern Angeles is also a very modern hospital.
 About 2 hours away, St. Luke's Medical Center is one of the best hospital in the country.
 If you are really sick, JC recommends the 3 hour flight from Clark to Bangkok where you can get excellent care at Bangkok Hospital.

-Health insurance policies that include basic dental checkup, an annual physical, emergency medical treatment, private room, etc. are available starting at P 7,500 per year.
+Health insurance policies that include basic dental checkup, an annual physical, emergency medical treatment, private room, etc. are available starting at P 9,500 per year.
 (Yes, that's about $190 per year).
+Check with McGuire Insurance for the most current rates.
+Don Juico Avenue, Balibago, Angeles City, Pampanga, Philippines Phone: +63 45 322 0942